Guest article by Jackson Prince

 Jeremiah the Innocent

-Greetings from Austin
+Greetings From Austin

 You’re My Butter Half

-“I love you so much”
+“i love you so much”

 We always have unique content on the Austinot, and we love to give things away.
 You know, like CDs, event tickets and other cool stuff.
-We only send out our Best of the Austinot newsletter 2 times a month.
-It’s where we give you a recap of our best articles and where we give stuff away.
+We only send out our Best of the Austinot newsletter two times/month.
+It’s where we give you a recap of our best articles and give stuff away.
 Interested?
 Subscribe to Best of the Austinot here!